 If you’re familiar with the content marketing side of our agency, you know we love original research.
 It’s a great way to present clients as industry leaders and offer something informative, rather than promotional, to the media.

-But we want to let you in on a little secret about original research: You don’t need to spend months on exhaustive studies to “newsworthy” research-based content.
-Media, especially digital media, tends to latch onto one or two data points when crafting stories.
+But we want to let you in on a little secret about original research: You don’t need to spend months on exhaustive studies to create “newsworthy” research-based content.
+News coverage of data-based content tends to center around one or two data points.

-Powerful, standalone, statistics make the best news headlines.
-If you position your strongest data as a clear narrative (or story angle) during media outreach, you’re more likely to earn coverage for your digital PR campaign.
+Powerful, standalone, statistics make the best types of news headlines.
+You can gain a competitive advantage by highlighting your strongest data during media outreach.
+By creating a clear narrative, you’re more likely to earn coverage for your digital PR campaign.